fauxilla/undiscombobulate/README.md

   * check logs with `sudo journalctl -u undiscombobulate.service`
   * start on boot with `sudo systemctl enable undiscombobulate.service`

+## run from cli

+There are a few command line args which are helpful for testing:

+ * `--once` / `-o` : forces 'run once' mode.
+ * `--no-dump` / `-n` : won't write dump files to source directories.

+everytime undisco processes a directory, it will write a dump of meta / logs to the source directory.
+Next time undisco processes that directory, it will skip processing it if its been successfully processed already.
+Therefore, using the `-n` option means that undisco won't know a directory has already been processed next time it looks at it.

+if you have source you can `npm start`, if you want to pass in command line args it looks like `npm start -- -n -o`

 ## watching vs polling

 In the options you can specify a watch option (true / false) or a poll option